 Do you accept exchanges?

-Items must be returned unused and in perfect condition with the receipt of payment and the original packaging (undamaged).
-If the items show any signs of use, they will not be accepted for exchange.
-If the original packaging is not in a condition deemed “resalable”, the item will not be accepted for an exchange.
+Exchanges are available within 30 days.
+Before returning any item, please contact us at info@staysharpmtl.com .
+Items must be returned unused and in perfect condition with the payment receipt and the original (undamaged) packaging.
+If the item shows any signs of use, it will not be accepted for exchange.
+If the original packaging is not in a condition deemed "resalable", the item will not be accepted for exchange.

 Are your knives guaranteed?

 Our knives are guaranteed for 5 years.
 However, the warranty does not cover damage due to misuse or accidents.
-All damage must be inspected according to our standards and must be accepted according to them for the guarantee to apply.
+All damage must be inspected according to our standards and accepted according to them for the warranty to apply.

 Is there a refund policy?